rferati/Cantina/README.md

-* This assignment was writen in NodeJS (version 8.12), as text editor I used sublime text.
+* This assignment was writen in NodeJS (version 8.12), as text editor I used Sublime text.

 * It finds and counts the values from the data.JASON that matches with the user input.
 * ex. when you type: "Inuput" or "Box", it will give you the results found.
 For value "Input" it should return resoult 26, for "Box" it should return resoult 5.